astreinerBaum/pitscher/README.md

-# pitscher.github.io
+# matthias.pitscher.pw
-This is my personal blog in the making.
-If you want to find out more how to do to do it please visit my friend [kleinfreund](http://hey.kleinfreund.de)
+This is my personal blog.
+If you want to find out more on how to creat your own please visit [kleinfreund](http://hey.kleinfreund.de).
+I got inspired by his former template.

 ## To Do
-- Check on Smartphone (380px should be good)
-- change favicon?
+- change favicon to ui-color?

 ##Known Bugs
-- I think none, but if you find any please help me solve it :)
+**If you find any please help me solve it :)**
+- Footnotes too much margin

 ## Features to include